 Our recommendation is to consult a registered dietitian in order to obtain a personalized low histamine (and other amines that facilitate their accumulation) diet.

 In most cases DAO deficiency is hereditary by a genetic mutation, however, symptoms improve with the treatment.
 On the other hand, there are cases of DAO deficiency acquired.
-These patients can increase the DAO activity until exceeding the 80 HDU/ml.
+These patients can increase the DAO activity until exceeding the 80 HDU/ml – 12 U/ml.

 Combining therapeutic diet with one tablet of DAO before main meals improves patient progress.
 It also allows timely introductions from the 2nd phase of treatment.

-Both supplements are food for special medical purposes.
-They have protein extract with DAO enzyme, but in addition, Migrasin apport vitamin B6, folic acid and vitamin B12.
+All three supplements are foods for special medical purposes.
+They all contain protein extract with DAO enzyme, but Daofood® contains only DAO enzyme, Daofood Plus® contains vitamin C and quercetin and Daohead® contains caffeine, vitamin B6, B9 and B12.

-Mainly you should avoid fermented sausages, aged cheeses and alcoholic beverages as well as reduce the consumption of citrus fruits, chocolate and all kinds of pre-cooked and canned foods.
+Mainly you should avoid the consumption of fermented foods such as sausages, cured cheeses, sauerkraut and alcoholic beverages.
+It is also important to reduce the consumption of citrus fruits, chocolate and milk.

 They can be consumed if they do not contain histamine in their natural form and especially if they are not ultra-processed products.